Drumsticks1/TS3-LogDataViewer/README.md

 Coming soon...

 ## Installation
-As the file name already implies, the install instructions can be found in the file "Install Instructions".<br />
+As the file name already implies, the install instructions can be found in the file ["Install Instructions"](https://github.com/Drumsticks1/TS3_EnhancedClientList/blob/master/Install%20Instructions)<br />
 For now there are only installation instructions available for Linux.<br />
 Experienced Users should be able to set it up on Windows / Mac by following the Linux steps.

 ### Dependencies
 All dependencies are covered in the install instructions.<br />
-You will only need to downloads the jquery plugin "tablesorter" (http://tablesorter.com) if you use a precompiled version of TS3_EnhancedClientList.
+You will only need to downloads the jquery plugin ["tablesorter"](http://tablesorter.com) if you use a precompiled version of TS3_EnhancedClientList.

 #### Teamspeak3 server settings
 Logging of Clients must be enabled in the server settings as the program depends on this information.